Skip to main content

 Seasonal

-Dried peaches stuffed with walnuts, sugar, and sometimes cinnamon.
-This desert is typically prepared in summer when peaches are in season and preserved for winter.
+Dried peaches stuffed with walnuts, sugar, and sometimes a little cinnamon.
+People make it in summer when peaches are ripe and keep it for the winter.

 vegetarianveganContains: Tree Nuts